 ARTICLE IX Dues and Fiscal Year

-October 1 to September 30 and the books of the Treasurer shall be closed September 30.
+from October 1 to September 30 and the annual financial records shall be closed

 ARTICLE X Finances

 Section 10.1Funds of the Auxiliary shall be used for necessary operating